joaquimrcarvalho/timelink/doc/user/install_vscode_git.md

 # Install VSCode and Git for Timelink data entry

-To be able to enter data in Timelink, you need to install VSCode and Git, as weel as the Timelink extension for VSCode.
+To be able to enter data in Timelink, you need to install VSCode and Git, as well as the Timelink extension for VSCode.

 ## Install VSCode